The North Luangwa park lies on one side of the Luangwa River, sharing the same geology, wildlife diversity and birdlife as its southern partner.

 Seasons: The dry season begins in April through to October.
 The best time to view wildlife is in the dry season Jun-Oct.

 The wet season begins in November through March.
-Access in the wet season is virtually impossible and Lodges are closed.
+Access in the wet season is virtually impossible and many lodges are closed.